zspoliver16/phase-1-cc-ramen-rater-v2/README.md

 ## Introduction

-Today you'll be building an app for rating ramen.
+In this challenge you'll be building an app for rating ramen.
 You will be using a local API and building out the frontend for our app.

 ## Demo